 Guest blog requirements

-- The article must be unique and high-quality.
+- The article must be unique (not found elsewhere online), detailed and high-quality.
 Ask yourself “How will this be useful to the readers?”

 - The topic must be relevant to our niche (see our blog)